 Javier Gutierrez (Javier Muñoz), Mario Casas (Tomas Andrade), Bruna Cusi (Lara Blasco), Ruth Diaz (Marga Muñoz), Cristian Muñoz (Dani Muñoz), Iris Valles (Monica), David Ramirez (Damian), David Salvas (Dario), Vicky Luengo (Natalia), David Verdaguer (Raul), Raul Ferre (Lucas), Yaneris Cabrera (Araceli)

 In Barcelona, advertising executive Javier Muñoz has been out of work for over a year and is having no luck finding a new job.
-He and his wife Marga are forced to leave their lavish apartment and move into a down market place.
-After doing so, Javier finds that the maid has thrown the keys to the old apartment in his car.
+He and his wife Marga are forced to leave their lavish apartment and move into a downmarket, less salubrious place.
+Javier then finds that the maid has thrown the keys to the old apartment in his car.
 He uses these to return to the apartment.
 This has been taken over by Tomas Andrade, his wife Lara and daughter Monica.
 In snooping through their things, Javier discovers that Tomas goes to AA meetings.
 He joins his group and befriends Tomas, asking him to be his sponsor.
 Tomas invites Javier home to meet Lara.
 Javier then starts fabricating things to make it appear that Tomas has slipped back into alcoholism again and is now threatening Lara.

 Spanish brothers Alex and David Pastor have emerged as worthwhile talents in the last few years.
 I was very impressed with their directorial debut, the plague drama Carriers (2009).
-They followed this with the fine The Last Days (2013) about a worldwide plague of agoraphobia and The Occupant was their third directorial outing.
-They have also worked as screenwriters for the ghost story Out of the Dark (2014) and Tarsem Singh’s bodyswap thriller Self/less (2015), as well as created the tv series Incorporated (2016-7) set in a future dominated by all-powerful corporations.
+They followed this with the fine The Last Days (2013) about a worldwide plague of agoraphobia.
+The Occupant was their third directorial outing, followed by Bird Box: Barcelona (2023).
+They have also worked as screenwriters with the ghost story Out of the Dark (2014) and Tarsem Singh’s bodyswap thriller Self/less (2015), as well as created the tv series Incorporated (2016-7) set in a future dominated by all-powerful corporations.

 You can draw obvious comparisons to Parasite (2019), which came out ten months before The Occupant.
 The two films I kept thinking back to were Jaume Balaguero’s Sleep Tight (2011) with Luis Tosar as a psychopathic apartment manager – he even looks the same as Javier Gutierrez – who maliciously manipulates the lives of his tenants, and Costa-Gavras’s The Ax (2005) wherein an unemployed businessman resorts to eliminating rival job applicants.